 Kneller Park will be a new publicly accessible park which retains the existing Metropolitan Open Land and enhances it to become a new local public open space that will provide a range of sports, play, recreation, cultural and leisure facilities for the local community, supported by indoor facilities.
 Kneller Park will provide an attractive green setting to Kneller Hall and will be permeated by footways and cycle routes.
 Retention of mature trees.
-Trees within the site covered by the site-wide TPO will be retained and wherever possible incorporated into private gardens and open spaces within the Kneller Residential Community, to provide a mature leafy character to the development.
-If removal of a tree has strong justification, the loss should be compensated through provision of replacement planting within the site as part of a site-wide landscape strategy.
+Trees covered by TPOs within the site will be retained and wherever possible incorporated into private gardens and open spaces within the Kneller Residential Community, to provide a mature leafy character to the development.
+If removal of a tree has strong justification, the loss should be compensated through provision of replacement planting within the site as part of a landscape strategy for the site.